nicholas-long/environment/zet/20230906043752/README.md

 # make it easy to work with and source this file from vim

 - concept of `make it easy to work with and source this file from vim`
+- 2023-10-06 this seems to be working now. shortcut commands work within vim. this means vim is running bashrc.

 ```
 source zet/20230905015120/bashrc